mrochk/fastlob/README.md

 *Package currently in development, not usable yet.*

 **TODO**:
+- [ ] rewrite all test using property based testing
 - [x] `uuid` is slow, find a better alternative
 - [ ] implement the three types of orders
 - [ ] write proper benchmarks that will be used to guide development